Rammer259/G17-Project-Goodluck/README.md

 To exit any tool simply enter "/back" when prompted for input within the tool.
 This will return you to the main menu.
 Once in the main menu entering "x" or "X" will exit the program.

 The Gui is currently for demonstration usage only.
 It does not require a correct password or username to function, and does not check if the user is an administrator.
 Checking the adminstrator radio button allows the program to decide whether to allow you to access basic functions only, or all functions.
 The Quit button will immediately end the program.
+To run it, compile Main.java, and Controller.Java, then run Main.class.

 File Manifest:
 Upon installation, assuming you have registered no new accounts you should have the following files